The guests at Stockfish Film Festival 2018 will be announced later.

-Guests from all over the world and from various sections of the film industry will be guests at Stockfish 2017.
+Guests from all over the world and from various sections of the film industry were guests at Stockfish 2017.
 Here is an overview of selected guests.

 GUESTS AT STOCKFISH FILM FESTIVAL 2017